Muadh-Adekunle-Monsuru/400L-Notes/CPS 413/Human Computer Interface.md

 - **Perceived Affordance**: Actions a user perceives as possible, which suggest how an object can be used.
 - **Real Affordance**: Actions that are actually possible.

+---
+05/11/24

+## Mapping
+Mappings are relationships between controls and their effects on a system.

+Types of mapping:
+1. Abitrary mapping: relates to the use of label and memory
+2. Paired mapping: confusion can still occur in paired mapping
+3. Full-natural mapping: their is no ambiguity, learning and remembering.
+No need for labelling

+Constraints:
+1. Physical
+2. Semantic: relies upon one's own knowledge of a situation and of the world
+3. Cultural: relies upon accepting the cultural convention
+4. Logical: exploits logical relationships like in natural mapping

+HCI Software Process
+1. System development life cycle
+2. Usability engineering life cycle:
+	1. Knowing the user
+	2. Usability of benchmark
+	3. Goal oriented interaction design
+	4. Interaction design

+Goal oriented interaction design: Software is determined based on the goal A goal is a final purpose, an aim or an objective.
+Tasks are particular ways of accomplishing a goal

+Attributes of:
+- Effectiveness
+- Stability
+- Efficiency
+- Memorability
+- Error
+- Satisfaction
+- Learnability